Are you searching online for:

 Python in Business | Python Programming | Python Development

-Python is now one of the fastest-growing programing languages, even rivaling PHP to become the most popular interpreted language.
+Python is now one of the fastest-growing programming languages, even rivaling PHP to become the most popular interpreted language.
+Python is a dynamic, high-level, free open source, and interpreted programming language.
+It supports object-oriented programming as well as procedural-oriented programming.

 1) Python is robust